bavarianbidi/kubectl-dpm/README.md

 *Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!* :heart:

+## demo

+I've also done a lightning talk at KCD Munich in 2024.
+The recording can be viewed [here](https://youtu.be/ykHlvBW564I?si=j7_rQh3vRAVq8O28).

 ![demo](./kubectl-dpm.gif)

 ## `kubectl` custom debug profiles